Unlock hundreds more features

 Monthly

 OSHA requires that employers ensure containers are proper type and condition but does not mandate a specific inspection interval.
 Employers should include periodic inspections in their exposure control plan based on workplace needs.
 Regular checks prevent overfill and damage.
-More guidance at OSHA.
+More guidance at .

 Even when using needleless systems, what residual risk for needlestick injuries remains?